-Applies To
+Stereotype Applies To

-Interface
+annotation Interface

 Corresponds To: An annotation type.

+CommantConstmuston On austion

+CompactConstructor Operation Corresponds to: A compact canonical constructor for the record.

+-

+record Class

+Corresponds To: A record type.

-Operation
+default Operation

 Corresponds To: The 'default' keyword.

-Attributes within a Class stareat med anymeration

-Attributes within a Class stereotyped enumeration
+enum Attributes within a Class stereotyped enumeration

-Corresponds To: An enumerated option, distinguished from other attributes that have no stereotype.
+Chum Corresponds To: An enumerated option, distinguished from other attributes that

+have no stereotype.

-Class
+enumeration Class

 Corresponds To: An enumerated type.

-Operation
+operator Operation

-Corresponds To: An operator.
+1 Corresponds To: An operator.

-Operation
+property get Operation

-Corresponds To: A 'read' property.
+property gov Corresponds To: A 'read' property.

-Operation
+nronarty sat Operation

-Corresponds To: A 'write' property
+property set Corresponds To: A 'write' property.

-concepting to it whice property.
+corresponds 10.11 write property.

-Class or Interface
+static Class or Interface

 Corresponds To: The 'static' keyword.